Faculty and Staff

 Dorothy Klimis-Zacas, Ph.D.
 (Pennsylvania State University, 1982), Professor.
 Cholesterol, lipoprotein, trace mineral nutrition and metabolism as related to cardiovascular disease.
 Transcultural studies on the role of Mediterranean diet(s) in certain degenerative diseases.

 L. Brian Perkins, Ph.D.
-(University of Maine, 2003), Laboratory Director and Research Assistant Professor.
+(University of Maine, 2003), Research Assistant Professor and Laboratory Director.
 Analytical method development for bioactive compounds, naturally occurring toxins and pesticide residues in food and environmental matrices.

 Denise I. Skonberg, Ph.D.
 (University of Washington, 1997), Associate Professor.
 Seafood by-product utilization; fish oil fortification; quality evaluation of aquaculture products.